“They took our backups. They took the backups of our backups. They were extremely thorough.” -Jane Foster, Thor

 Backup your files and data every night.

 You never know what will happen.
 Like Fred, your machine may simply stop functioning because of a OS bug.
 You may pick up a virus.
 You may drop your laptop (Remind me to tell you about that one!)
 Any number of things can happen which can suddenly prevent you from accessing your files or reaching your data.
 You backup your data every night.
-Then at any point in time, you’re only 24 hours away from last known good data.
+Then, you’re only 24 hours away from reaching your last known good data.

 Backup your files and data on a device separate from your laptop hard drive.

 I’ve worked with too many people who had a cavalier attitude towards their data.
-Then, when their machine stopped working and drive or the system had to be replaced, their first question was, “Well, you can get my data, right?
-It’s really important” which usually led to some exotic and time consuming methods to find and reclaim what was left of their data on the drive.
+Then, when their machine stopped working and they had to replace their drive or their system, their first question was, “Well, my data is really important.
+You can save it, right?”